ananthreddy5481/LORD-OF-SQLinject/LOS.md

 level-14 :

-here the there is no space between the from and table name which does not make sense in the query structure and the url parameter "shit" is in between them and that is blocked from space,tab space, new line and horizontal tab spaces.
+here there is no space between the FROM and table name which does not make sense in the query structure and the url parameter "shit" is in between them and that is blocked from space,tab space, new line and horizontal tab spaces.

 instead of spaces we can use -- %0c - form feed --